 Finally, if you are filing a claim for loss of or damage to personal property, the New York State Court of Claims requires you to first exhaust the administrative procedures available for paying back incarcerated people, and then file your claim within 120 days of doing so.
 The IGP cannot be used to do this.
-See Chapter 17 of the JLM, "The State's Duty to Protect You and Your Property: Tort Actions," for more information about property claims.
+See JLM, Chapter 17, "The State's Duty to Protect You and Your Property: Tort Actions," for more information about property claims.

-If you are unsure whether an issue is grievable under the IGP, you should file a grievance, and the committee will decide through the grievance process in Section 701.5 of DOCCS Directive 4040.42
+If you are unsure whether an issue is grievable under the IGP, you should file a grievance, and the committee will decide through the grievance process in Section 701.5 of DOCCS Directive 4040.